Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 If you have two Plugins which touch the same records then you need to make a decision, Which one should take priority.
 Or - If you want BOTH plugins to affect the record, then you will need a compatibility patch to combine both Plugin's records into 1.
 The panes are sorted by drag and drop.
 If you want to move a mod you click-drag it to where you want it on the load order.

 The profiles:-
-1. performance - This is the profile which runs if you select the performance modlist from the launcher.
+1. Performance - This is the profile which runs if you select the performance modlist from the launcher.
 1. Standard    - This is the standard modlist when ran from the launcher.
 1. Ultra/high/medium/low/potato - These are the deployment folders for the graphics settings.
 These should never be edited.

 {: .important}
 >
 > If you start modding make a copy of Wildlander profile and name it something like "$Original Wildlander Profile name+ Modified".
-E.G. Standard + Modified.
+E.G. "$Standard + Modified".
 >
 > You will always be able to switch back to the original profile and load it that way in case you screw up badly.
 >